Accurate Models of NVIDIA Tensor Cores: Results

 \subsubsection{B200 Data Center GPU Model}

-B200 is the flagship data-centre GPU from NVIDIA, based on the Blackwell architecture, the latest iteration of the GPU architecture that is commercially available.

-The B200 tensor cores, upon testing, reveal identical numerical behaviour to the H100/H200 models (Fig.~\ref{fig_H100}).
-For single-precision accumulation with fp16/bf16 or tf19 inputs, the accumulator provides $2$ extra bits, and the FMA tile sizes are $16/16$ and $8$, respectively.
-We test the fp8 tensor core only through the \texttt{mma} PTX instruction and we found identical behaviour to the H100/H200, where fp8 input vectors are converted to fp16 and \texttt{HMMA} instruction is called.
-The interleaving of pairs of values from the input vectors was also present for both $k=16$ and $k=32$---the model is shown in Figure~\ref{fig_H100}(c).
-Even though \texttt{QMMA} is specifically mentioned in the instruction set of Blackwell GPU~\cite[Sec.~6.4]{nvidia_instrset}, our experiments show that \texttt{mma.sync} instructions are mapped to \texttt{HMMA} not \texttt{QMMA}.
-This confirms that \texttt{QMMA} requires PTX instructions other than \texttt{mma}.
-This observation of \texttt{mma.sync} not mapping to \texttt{QMMA} but instead to \texttt{HMMA} is consistent with the findings of~\cite{25dissectingnvidiablackwellarchitecture}.
+B200, based on the Blackwell architecture, is the latest iteration of the GPU architecture that is commercially available at the time of writing.
+In our testing, the B200 tensor cores demonstrated identical numerical behaviour to the H100/H200 models (Fig.~\ref{fig_H100}) for 16- and 19-bit input formats.
+For fp32 outputs, with fp16, bf16 or tf19 inputs, the accumulator provides $2$ extra bits, and the FMA tile sizes are $16$, $16$ and $8$, respectively.
+The product exponent limitation during significand alignment, when the product lies in the subnormal region, is identical to that observed on H100 and H200 GPUs.
+When we tested the fp8 tensor core through the \texttt{mma.sync.aligned} PTX instruction, we observed an identical behaviour as that in the case of H100/H200, where fp8 input vectors are converted to fp16 and \texttt{HMMA} instruction is called at \texttt{SASS} level which means that fp16 tensor cores are utilized instead of fp8 cores.
+Identical interleaving pattern is detected (see Figure~\ref{fig_H100}(c)).
+Even though \texttt{QMMA} is specifically mentioned in the instruction set of Blackwell GPU~\cite[Sec.~6.4]{nvidia_instrset}, our experiments show that \texttt{mma.sync.aligned} instructions are mapped to \texttt{HMMA} not \texttt{QMMA} and \texttt{wgmma.mma\_async} is not supported.
+This confirms that \texttt{QMMA} requires PTX instructions other than \texttt{mma.sync.aligned}.
+Our experience is consistent with the findings of~ Jarmusch~et~al.~\cite{25dissectingnvidiablackwellarchitecture}.